Elton Pollock: Professional career

 Pollock was drafted in the 1995 Major League Baseball draft 405th overall by the Pittsburgh Pirates.

 Pollock began his professional career with the Erie SeaWolves of the Class A Short Season New York–Penn League, where he batted .299 with two home runs.
 He was promoted to the Augusta GreenJackets of the Class A South Atlantic League in the summer of 1995.
 He hit .234 with five doubles for Augusta.
 Pollock started 1996 with the GreenJackets.
 He completed the season batting .235 with 5 home runs and 47 RBIs in 132 games.
 Pollock retired after the season.

 Coaching career

 Pollock began his coaching career as a full-time assistant at Presbyterian in 2002.
 Following the 2003 season, he moved to a volunteer assistant position while working at baseball training facility nearby.
 In the fall of 2004, Pollock was named the head coach of Presbyterian.
 He helped guide the team from Division II to Division I in 2008.
 In 2017, he guided the Blue Hose to their best season in their brief Division I history, finishing 32–29 and in 3rd placed in the Big South Conference.

 Head coaching record

+Personal life

+Pollock is married with four children, living in irmo, South Carolina.